YB-WangTx/Rehydration/README.md

 # Yugabyte Rehydration Procedure

-This repository contains a script for rehydrating Yugabyte nodes by replacing boot disks and reprovisioning node agents.
+This repository contains scripts and configuration file for rehydrating Yugabyte nodes by replacing boot disks and reprovisioning node agents.

 ## Features